1-A How to Choose the Most Appropriate Agency (CIHR, NSERC & SSHRC)

 In addition to domestic partnerships, CIHR encourages, when appropriate, Canadian researchers to engage in international research projects and/or international collaborations.
 Benefits may include:

-CIHR contributes to, and supports international research projects and international collaborations to address a range of research areas, including but not limited to established priorities in "global health research" and contributes to the development of health-research capacity both internationally and domestically.
-For more details, consult "CIHR's International Framework".
+CIHR contributes to, and supports international research projects and international collaborations to address a range of research areas, including but not limited to established priorities in global health research and contributes to the development of health-research capacity both internationally and domestically.

 Nominated Principal Applicants may apply to CIHR's programs for funds to support research to be carried out in, and/or in direct collaboration with researchers and/or knowledge-users based in, other countries.
 Nominated Principal Applicants and project participants may work in research centers both in Canada and abroad to carry out the proposed research.
 When participating in an international collaboration, the Nominated Principal Applicant may apply for CIHR funds for the Canadian components only.

-Nominated Principal Applicants may transfer funds to project participants (i.e., researchers, trainees, knowledge-users, etc.) based in other countries through a transfer of funds from a primary institution to a secondary institution subject to approval from the Institution Paid.
-Consult "Schedule 9: Transfer of Funds From a Primary Institution to a Secondary Institution" of the Tri-Agency (CIHR, NSERC and SSHRC) Memorandum of Understanding on the Roles and Responsibilities in the Management of Federal Grants and Awards.
+Nominated Principal Applicants may transfer funds to project participants (i.e., researchers, trainees, knowledge-users, etc.) based in other countries through a transfer of funds from the Institution Paid (or the primary institution) to a secondary institution subject to approval from the Institution Paid.
+Consult the section Transfer of Funds Between Institutions of the Tri-Agency (CIHR, NSERC & SSHRC) Financial Administration Guide.

 As stated in the CIHR Act, it is the objective of CIHR to excel in both the creation of new knowledge and "its translation into improved health for Canadians, more effective health services and products and a strengthened Canadian health care system."